Alain-T/AWS/JumpBox/README.md

 - Add to the route table "JumpBoxPrivate" the route :
   - 0.0.0.0/0 : NAT Instance created above,

+### NAT Internet Gateway and dedicated Jumpbox
+**this section is an alternate solution to the NAT instance described above**
+#### NAT Internet Gateway Settings
+- create an NAT Internet Gateway named "JumpBoxTest-IGW" associating it a new Elastic IP,

+#### Private Subnet route table Configuration
+- Add to the route table "JumpBoxPrivate" the route :
+  - 0.0.0.0/0 : NAT Internet Gateway created above,

+#### Jump box Settings:
+- create an EC2 instance :
+   - AMI: Amazon Linux,
+   - Network : "JumpBoxTest",
+   - Subnet : "JumpBoxTest-Public",
+   - Public IP address: Enabled,
+   - Name : "JumpBox",
+   - Security Group : JumpBox-SecurityGroup
+- From a terminal:
+  - Copy the private key to the Jump box using scp (the connect string can be used a basis) :
+    scp -i *private_key.pem* *private_key.pem* ec2-user@*instance*.compute.amazonaws.com:.

 ### Private Server Checking
 - ssh to the jump box or the NAT instance,
 - ping 8.8.8.8 to check internet access,